7 Basic Food Items to Stock Now

 White Flour/Wheat

 I’m not going to have 500 pounds of hard white wheat stored just to barter, but that’s me.
-I would stock white flour because we can always make cookies, cakes, white bread, tortillas, crackers, and biscuits.
+I do stock white flour as part of my food storage plan because we can always make cookies, cakes, white bread, tortillas, crackers, and biscuits.
+The flour only has a shelf life of about one year, so I store the wheat and make my own flour as needed.

 Just giving you the heads up about a hand crank grinder, it is not easy to use.
-I have an awesome one and it’s still hard to hand crank.
-I use my electric one weekly to make my whole wheat bread.
+I have an awesome one and it’s still hard to hand-crank.
+I use my electric one weekly to make my whole wheat flour bread.

 My hand crank unit is from Montana, I saved for 5 years to buy it.
 It’s called the GrainMaker, and now they make a smaller one.
 I have a few electric wheat grinders, but my favorite is the KoMo Classic Wheat Grinder.
 I will use my solar-powered battery unit to power this one if we lose power for extended periods of time.